bei-zhou/neutrino-W-boson-and-trident-production/README.md

 Nucleus target: ``O16``: Oxygen 16, ``H1`` Hydrogen 1, (adding O16 and two H1's gives the cross section for water/ice target), ``Fe``: iron, which combines all the major isotopes (Fe54, Fe56, Fe57, Fe58)
 ``W``: W boson
 ``X``: the final-state of the nucleus part
+``tot``: means total cross section, which sums up all the three scattering regimes (coherent, diffractive, and inelastic regimes; see the references papers above for details).
 Therefore, for example, ``veO16TOeWX_tot.dat`` is for the channel ``\nu_e  O16 -> e^-  W^+  X``.
 Neutrino- and antineutrino-induced channels have the same cross sections.
-See https://arxiv.org/abs/1910.08090 for details.
+See the references papers above for details.

 ## Units
 First column: neutrino energy  [ GeV ]